apzzd/LegoSpectrometer/README.md

-# LegoSpectrometer
+# Lego Spectrometer

 Software for ORCSGirls Masterclass using the <a href="https://publiclab.org/wiki/lego-spectrometer">Lego Spectrometer</a>.
-Curious about the spectra - checkout the <a href="https://tproffen.github.io/LegoSpectrometer/">Spectrometer Log Book</a>.
+Checkout my <a href="https://apzzd.github.io/LegoSpectrometer/">Spectrometer Log Book</a>!

-Enjoy.
+🌈📷🌈📷🌈📷🌈📷